Discover How Savvy Bass Fisherman Use These Little-Known Neko Rig Tips To Catch More Fish Even You Have Have Little-To-No Fishing Experience

 How Do I Fish The Neko Rig?

-To keep it simple, the Neko rig needs to be fished with very little slack in the line.
-This means that you can’t allow the bait to have a ton of slack, like you would if you were fishing a lizard Texas rigged..
+First, Neko rig fishing needs to be fished with very little slack in the line.
+This means that you can’t allow the bait to have a ton of slack, like you would if you were fishing a lizard Texas rigged.

 Some anglers feel that you really need to keep the line as tight as you can because they feel that this allows the tail to remain upright at all times.